Type above and press Enter to search. Press Esc to cancel.

 Restaurant Food Waste: How to Scale Sustainability and Profits

-Even as many people go hungry, the United Nations estimates that one-third of the world’s annual food production is lost or wasted.
+The United Nations estimates that one-third of the world’s annual food production is lost or wasted.
 Restaurants, unfortunately, are not blameless when it comes to food waste.

 Each year, U.S. restaurants waste an estimated 22 to 33 billion pounds of food, according to a report by the environmental advocacy group National Resources and Defense Council.
 Boston Consulting Group (BCG) projects that by 2030 annual food waste will hit 2.1 billion tonnes globally.